flurinduerst/WPDistillery/README.md

 Done!
 You can now access your project at the local URL (for example `yoursite.vm`) defined in step 3. (or at http://192.168.33.10/)

 ## Additional Information

+#### WPDistiller with WP-Multisite
+Using this [Pull Request](https://github.com/flurinduerst/WPDistillery/pull/45) you can add WPDistillery capability for your project.
+We [decided](https://github.com/flurinduerst/WPDistillery/issues/59) to not merge the PR to keep WPDistillery as clean as it is.

 #### Auto Update WordPress and Plugins
 If you want to automatically update WordPress and all Plugins on every `vagrant up` you can remove the comment character at line 26 inside the Vagrantfile.